The Drums of Tabu

 The Drums of Tabu (also known as Fugitivos de las islas del sur and Tabu: le vergini di Samoa) is a 1966 adventure film directed by Javier Setó and produced by Sidney W. Pink.

+Premise

 The story follows a drunk who discovers a Samoan princess washed up on the shore of a beach.

+Release

 The film was distributed in America by Troma Entertainment.